 Zavesca can be taken with or without food.

 Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.

 Approximately 37% of patients in clinical trials in type 1 Gaucher disease, and 58% of patients in a clinical trial in Niemann-Pick type C disease reported tremor on treatment.
 In type 1 Gaucher disease, these tremors were described as an exaggerated physiological tremor of the hands.
-Tremor usually began within the first month, and in many cases resolved during treatment after between 1 and 3 months.
+Tremor usually began within the first month of treatment, and in many cases resolved after 1 to 3 months of continued treatment.
 Dose reduction may ameliorate the tremor, usually within days, but discontinuation of treatment may sometimes be required.

 Gastrointestinal events, mainly diarrhoea, have been observed in more than 80% of patients, either at the outset of treatment or intermittently during treatment (see section 4.8).
 The mechanism is most likely inhibition of intestinal disaccharidases such as sucrase-isomaltase in the gastrointestinal tract leading to reduced absorption of dietary disaccharides.
 In clinical practice, miglustat-induced gastrointestinal events have been observed to respond to individualised diet modification (for example reduction of sucrose, lactose and other carbohydrate intake), to taking Zavesca between meals, and/or to anti-diarrhoeal medicinal products such as loperamide.
 In some patients, temporary dose reduction may be necessary.
 Patients with chronic diarrhoea or other persistent gastrointestinal events that do not respond to these interventions should be investigated according to clinical practice.
 Zavesca has not been evaluated in patients with a history of significant gastrointestinal disease, including inflammatory bowel disease.